-I’ve often examined how big, dramatic differences in post text can lead to major upticks in performance.
+I’ve often examined how big, dramatic differences in post copy can lead to major upticks in performance.
 This approach is especially important in A/B testing so you can make clear-cut observations based on your results.

 I tend to lean toward the dramatic (probably as a result of my long unutilized film degree), but this week, I’m going against my own proclivities to discuss just the opposite: I want to look at the effect small text tweaks have, and how they can drive meaningful improvements in performance.
 Let’s dive in.

 If I’m going to make the case for the value of post text micro-optimizations, it’s important to first provide context.
 To do that, let’s quickly zoom out.

 If you were here last week, you’ll remember that the results of a recent experiment that we ran supported the idea that post text has a significant impact on performance metrics like CPC and CTR.
 Here’s the TL;DR:

 - We tested significantly different post texts and used Facebook’s paid channels to distribute the ads.

 - We found that on average, different post texts resulted in a 15% difference in CPC and a 17% difference in CTR.

 - To oversimplify: the results showed that differences in post texts definitely make a difference — they’re undeniably a factor in performance.